browserstack/pytest-playwright-browserstack/README.md

 * Clone the repo
 * Install dependencies `pip install -r requirements.txt`
 * To run your automated tests using BrowserStack, you must provide a valid username and access key.
+This can be done adding your userName and accesKey in the `browserstack.yml` file.
-This can be done by setting the BROWSERSTACK_USERNAME and BROWSERSTACK_ACCESS_KEY environment variables.
+* You can also set the credentials in BROWSERSTACK_USERNAME and BROWSERSTACK_ACCESS_KEY environment variables.

 ## Run sample tests
 * To run tests, run `browserstack-sdk pytest -s tests/sample-test.py`